aesara-devs/aesara/doc/extending/op.rst

 Now the code works the way we want it to.

 .. note::
-   Most Aesara Ops follow this convention of up-casting literal make_node arguments to Constants.
+   Most Aesara :class:`Op`\s follow this convention of up-casting literal :meth:`Op.make_node` arguments to :class:`Constant`\s.
    This makes typing expressions more natural.
-If you do not want a constant somewhere in your graph, you have to pass a Variable (like ``double('x')`` here).
+If you do not want a constant somewhere in your graph, you have to pass a :class:`Variable` (like ``double('x')`` here).